 Click here to PIN Penne Pasta with Mixed Greens!

-Vitamin-rich greens can be the catalyst for many an easy quick dinner.
+JUMP DIRECTLY TO RECIPEVitamin-rich greens can be the catalyst for many an easy quick dinner.
 Any green–mixed greens, kale, chard, collards, cabbage–when you have a variety of greens in the fridge you’re ahead of the dinner game.
-I posted this recipe a few years back and in light of what’s going on in the world right now, I’m bringing it forward.
+I posted this recipe a few years back today I’m bringing it forward.
 My hope is that pasta in your pantry and leafy greens in your fridge become dinner inspiration.

 Last trip to the store, I bought romaine lettuce, kale, chard, cilantro, and a clamshell of spinach, baby arugula, and mixed greens, each.
 Oh, and red and green cabbage, a bunch of beets, and a bag of carrots.
 We’re down to our last meal of the lettuce, spinach and arugula.
 The cabbage, beets, and carrots– they’ll hold up into this coming week.
 Look below to find lots of tips on keeping all your greens fresh.